 One of the most frequently asked questions I get is, “How do I know what to post on our page?”
 In order to know the answer to that question, you must have a solid idea of who you are as a brand and who your target customers are.

-- What is it about your company that makes it unique…makes people want to buy from you?
-Answer that question in detail.
+- What is it about your company that makes it unique?
+What makes people want to buy from you?
+Answer these questions in detail.